jurajtrappl/Travel-Europe/README.md

 _text here_

 ## Data structures
 Data structures implemented in this project are C# generics such as dictionaries and lists and own heap.
 Dictionaries are used for storing graph information and access time then is really fast.
 Lists are used in computation of finding the shortest path and other similar funcionalities.
-Heap is used as optimization for Dijkstra's algorhitm to store the cities sorted by distances from the starting city.
+Heap is used as optimization for Dijkstra's algorithm to store the cities sorted by distances from the starting city.

-## Algorhitms
+## Algorithms